 Maurice Duplessis was Premier of Quebec from 1936 to 1939 and from 1944 to 1959.
-In all, he served as an MP for nine mandates and prime minister for five mandates.
+In all, he served as an MP for nine mandates and Premier for five mandates.

 His political path

 Maurice Duplessis was first elected in 1927 as a Conservative Party MP for Trois-Rivières.
 He was elected as head of this party in 1933, and in 1935, he created an alliance with the National Liberal Action Party to form a new party known as the Union National Party.
-It was as head of the Union National Party that he served as Premier of Quebec for 20 years.
+He was the leader of the Union National Party and served as Premier of Québec for 20 years.

 Maurice Duplessis defended conservative ideas.
 He promoted political values that were very close to those of the Church.
 For example, he opposed the right of women to vote.
 He defended what was known as provincial autonomy, meaning the interests of Quebec to the federal government.
 Duplessis was also an advocate of economic liberalism, that is to say, he wanted to promote the establishment of businesses in Quebec and he opposed anything that might harm businesses, including workers’ demands and the right to strike.

 Duplessis’ time in power is often referred to as a time of great darkness.
 This was because he was opposed to new ideas and challenges.
 For example, in 1937, he passed the Act against communist propaganda which prohibited any group from promoting communist ideas.
 Unions were also included in this group which he felt made excessive demands.
 In short, Duplessis tried to eliminate any ideas that were opposed to his.
 This is why the years of Maurice Duplessis in power are known as the “Great Darkness”.